PGxome® - Whole Exome Sequencing

 We cannot be certain that the reference sequences are correct.

 Copy Number Variant Analysis: The PGxome test detects most deletions and duplications including intragenic CNVs and large cytogenetic events; however, aberrations in a small percentage of regions may not be accurately detected due to sequence paralogy (e.g., pseudogenes, segmental duplications), sequence properties, deletion/duplication size (e.g., 1-3 exons vs. 4 or more exons), and inadequate coverage.
-In general, sensitivity for single, double, or triple exon CNVs is ~70% and for CNVs of 4 exons or larger is >95% but may vary from gene-to-gene based on exon size, depth of coverage, and characteristics of the region.
+Our sensitivity for deletions that are one exon is ~83% and for two exons or larger is 99.9%.
+Our sensitivity for duplications two exons and smaller is 80% and for three exons or larger is 99.9%.
+Sensitivity may vary from gene-to-gene based on exon size, depth of coverage, and characteristics of the region.

 Balanced translocations or inversions are only rarely detected.